dotnet/docs-aspire/docs/frameworks/dapr.md

 Dapr uses the [sidecar pattern](https://docs.dapr.io/concepts/dapr-services/sidecar/) to run alongside your application.
 The Dapr sidecar runs alongside your app as a lightweight, portable, and stateless HTTP server that listens for incoming HTTP requests from your app.

-To add a sidecar to a .NET Aspire resource call the <xref:Aspire.Hosting.IDistributedApplicationResourceBuilderExtensions.WithDaprSidecar%2A> method on the desired resource.
+To add a sidecar to a .NET Aspire resource, call the <xref:Aspire.Hosting.IDistributedApplicationResourceBuilderExtensions.WithDaprSidecar%2A> method on the desired resource.
 The `appId` parameter is the unique identifier for the Dapr application, but it's optional.
 If you don't provide an `appId`, the parent resource name is used instead.

 :::code language="csharp" source="snippets/Dapr/Dapr.AppHost/Program.cs" range="1-7"  highlight="7":::